To view the frequently asked questions, you may either scroll down and look at each one or select a question below:

-We typically recommend new students to the Circle to purchase "A Decade of the Berkeley Math Circle" (price: $20), which contains chapters that contain sessions from the early ages of the Berkeley Math Circle.
+We typically recommend new students to the Circle to purchase "A Decade of the Berkeley Math Circle" (price: $20, exact cash only), which contains chapters that contain sessions from the early ages of the Berkeley Math Circle.
 You may purchase this book at our office at room 714, Evans Hall during posted office hours (see contact page).

 How can parents get involved in helping the Berkeley Math Circle?

 BMC Assistant will ask for parent volunteers via email a week before each semester.
 If you are a math enthusiast who wish to help out and listen in on the sessions, please do not hesitate to contact the BMC Assistant.
 We have been very fortunate to have at least a couple of parents in each level to help us out!
 Parent volunteers, or "room parents", are the only parents allowed in the sessions due to the large number of students.

 Please do not bring any food for other students, as there were several allergic reactions in the past.
 You are welcome to bring your own snack during break.

 I am a current student/parent at the Circle.
 How can I find information about math camps/competitions?

 BMC Assistant sends out weekly emails to enrolled students and parents regarding upcoming math talks, competitions, etcs.
 Please read the "BMC Weekly" to find this information!